 What is Wells Fargo?

-Wells Fargo is a representative of the “big four” American banks and one of the systemically important financial institutions in the world.
+Wells Fargo is a representative of the “big four” American banks and one of the world’s systemically important financial institutions.

 1852 – 1960

 Wells Fargo’s history and visual style began in 1852 when William G. Fargo and Henry Wells decided to help the people of San Francisco transport valuables safely.
-To do so, they created an innovative startup named in their honor.
+To do so, they created an innovative startup named after them.
 Over time, the company expanded its list of services, and steel vaults appeared, safely protected from robbers.
 However, the early period of the bank holding company’s history is most reflected in its logos.

 1960 – 1962